Signal Integration with Advanced Webhooks Guide

 Custom Registration Statuses

-- If any Flows watch or activate for Custom Reg Statuses, tag at the event level.
+- If any Flows will watch or activate for Custom Reg Statuses, tag accordingly per event.

 Custom Registration Properties

-- If any Flows watch or activate for Custom Reg Properties, tag at the event level.
+- If any Flows will watch or activate for Custom Reg Properties, tag accordingly per event.

 Standard Registration Properties (Automatic)

-- These tags are set up automatically with names identical to the properties: Complete, Badge Printed, On To Do List, Invoice Generated, and Test.
+- Tags are set up automatically with names identical to the properties themselves: Complete, Badge Printed, On To Do List, Invoice Generated, and Test.

 Attendee Types